 The Zandvoort circuit first hosted races in 1948 but it wasn’t until 1950 that the race was held to Formula 1 rules and given the title of the Dutch Grand Prix - and even then, it was still a non-championship race.
 Held on this day in 1950, the race was won by Louis Rosier driving a Talbot-Lago as he beat the trio of Ferraris.
 It was a result he repeated the following year before the Dutch GP became a championship event for the first time in 1952 and did so 34 times between then and 1985.
-Thanks to Max Verstappen-fever, the Netherlands will host a grand prix again in 2020 as Zandvoort returns to the calendar.
+The race was due to return in 2020 but the global pandemic necessitated it being delayed until 2021.

 John Cordts (born 1935) made a single F1 appearance in the home race of the Canadian GP in 1969, where he qualified 19th and was running only ahead of Al Pease (who was later disqualified for driving too slowly) when his Brabham hit problems and he retired.